kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 2. Line Indentation

-The line indentation MUST be accomplished by using TABs characters only.
+The line indentation MUST be accomplished by using `TAB` characters only.

 &#9650; [Formatting](#5-formatting)